ImRanThereforeHail/BrainfuckGE/README.md

 16£17£*£
 +[>+*<->]
 ```
-I know what is causing this, but I'm too lazy to fix it.
+I know more or less what is causing this, but I'm too lazy to fix it.

 # Done
 - File to be used goes an argument, rather than always the main.bf